 When the remote control unit is on, engine speed cannot be controlled from the throttle pedal and increment/decrement switch in the crane cab.

 Exiting Start/Stop/Throttle Screen

-To exit this screen, press the ESC button control unit.
+To exit this screen, press the ESC button on the remote control unit.
 The main screen appears.